20plus20-Cocktails/FraNegroni/README.md

 ## Preparation

-Pour the ginja, campari, gin and a few fresh orange drops into a rocks glass filled with ice.
+Pour the Ginja, Campari, Gin, and a few fresh orange drops into a rocks glass filled with ice.

 Stir gently, garnish with an orange peel.